Customizing your class settings

 Note: Game-based powers (i.e., powers that are tied to the game mechanics and affect students' HP and/or AP), like Heal or Protect, cannot be edited because they are closely tied to how the game works.

-If your whole school is playing Classcraft, the sentences provided by your school appear first.
+If your whole school is playing Classcraft, the pledges provided by your school appear first.
 You can’t remove or edit them.
-You can, however, create new sentences that are more aligned with your classroom!
+You can, however, create new pledges that are more aligned with your classroom!

 Random events are completely customizable.